Hispanic Entrepreneurs

 It is mandatory to have a physical address in the state where you will register the company.
 This can be an office, commercial premises or a virtual office service.
 The address is required for compliance with regulations.

-You must designate a registered agent to act on behalf of from company to receive legal notices.
+You must designate a registered agent to act on behalf of of the company to receive legal notices.
 This agent must reside in the state of registration and is a legal requirement of the state.

-El constitutive Act, known as Articles of Organization or Incorporation, establishes the formation and structure from company.
+El constitutive Act, known as Articles of Organization or Incorporation, establishes the formation and structure of the company.
 Includes details such as name, purpose and management structure.

 You will need a Employer Identification Number (EIN) issued by the IRS for paid Packages, hiring employees and opening bank accounts.
 This number is essential for tax operations.